alutterb/math-summarizer/examples/sample_input.md

 # Chapter 3: Linear Algebra

+It's time to dive into the work of Vector spaces!
+Let me give you some insight on these things.

 ## 3.1 Vector Spaces

 A **vector space** $V$ over a field $F$ is a set equipped with two operations: vector addition and scalar multiplication, satisfying the following axioms: